remiolsen/radQC/README.md

 * `--trim_head 5` EcoRI have a cut site / overhang (AATTC) that can lead to low complexity and low quality sequecing in the first 5 cycles.
 You can check if this the case by running fastQC on the raw data, but this parameter will trim the first 5 nts.
 * `-profile singularity` Container system supported on UPPMAX

-## NGI data and usage

-This section describes parameter considerations when running this pipeline on data produced by [NGI Sweden](https://ngisweden.scilifelab.se/methods/rad-sequencing/), and additionally when running the pipeline on the Miarka cluster.

 ## Credits